Scottish Government looks to give councils power to charge a tourist tax

 Visitors could soon have to pay a tourist tax when they stay overnight in popular places like Edinburgh and the Highlands.

-Some Scottish councils have already said they are keen to introduce such a tax.

-City of Edinburgh Council says 85 per cent of people in the capital support the idea of a tourist tax, and estimate it could bring in around £15 million.
+Edinburgh City Council says 85 per cent of people in the capital support the idea of a tourist tax, and estimate the measure could bring in around £15 million.

 “That’s why we believe it’s right to ask visitors to make a small contribution to help us sustain and improve our tourism offer while managing its impact, and why we’ve been a key driver working with the Scottish Government to see this legislation brought forward.